 - Why do you think that you didn't all make the same face for the same word?

 - Why do some words mean different things to different people?

-- · Why does it matter how a word is said?
+- Why does it matter how a word is said?

 - Why does it matter who says the word?

-- · Why do people use words like these?
+- Why do people use words like these?

-Give the students plenty of time to draw their own conclusions.
+Give the children plenty of time to draw their own conclusions.

-Song, "Kindness Begins with Me" (page 22)

-How can our words show kindness?
+Song, "Kindness Begins with Me" (page 22) How can our words show kindness?

-Read the Freedom of Expression mini poster (page 43) and have the children read or repeat Article 13 after you (page 45).
+Hold up and read the Freedom of Expression mini poster (page 43) and have the children read or repeat Article 13 after you (page 45).